Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe seventh card, placed on the bottom right of the triangle represents the force that opposes the bottom left card.
-These forces may be external, but they are frequently one's own inner archetypes in conflict.
-Azaka (Ten of Swords): Crushing defeat brought about by idle intellectualism divorced from reality.
+Click for DetailsThe card at the left of the cross represents a passing influence or something to be released.
+Ten of Swords (Ruin): Crushing defeat brought about by idle intellectualism divorced from reality.
 Sadness and desolation in the aftermath of a catastrophic and total collapse.
 A decisive conclusion brought about through the swift and merciless application of overwhelming force.